← Back to ArticlesTraining Tips

 1. Power Is Technique, Not Muscle

 The biggest misconception in boxing is that you need to be strong to hit hard.
-You don't.
+You do not.
 You need to be technically correct.
-A 60kg boxer who rotates properly will generate more force than a 90kg beginner who arm-punches.
+A 60kg boxer who rotates properly will generate more force than a 90kg beginner who arm-punches (source).

 When you start training at a boxing club, resist the urge to throw everything into your punches.
 Focus on rotation.
 Focus on balance.
 Focus on timing.
 The power will come once the technique is right.